Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 - [x] Click the dropdown arrow next to "Tools" button and select "Add to Requirement" to open the popup dialog
 - [x] Select "Pack my suitcase" from the dialog's dropdown, and then click "Add"

-These steps link each test case to the correct requirement.
+These actions link each test case to the correct requirement.
 Because the requirements are already connected to a release, the test cases are automatically linked to the correct releases.
 So by adding a requirement to a test case we also added a release.
 Neat.
 You can link many requirements to a test case.
 And you can independently add many releases to a test case as well.
 Our setup for now looks like this:

 | Test Case Name                             | Requirement Coverage   | Release Coverage      |
 |--------------------------------------------|------------------------|-----------------------|